-How to Get A Leg Up Wheels With Evan "Ox" Centopani
+How to Get a Leg Up with Evan "Ox" Centopani

 So what has worked for Ox?
 A two-pronged attack that includes not only his favorite movements and reps, but also takes things like scheduling into account to make sure his lower body has every opportunity to grow—and keep on growing.
 But he wants to make sure you know this is his plan, not his message of how everyone else should train.

 "Although I've been hammering away for many years and can honestly say that I've learned a thing or two, I definitely don't know everything.
 More specifically and importantly, I don't know you," he says.
 "I've spent every training session since the time I was 15 trying to figure out exactly what is optimal for me.
 If you're smart, you'll realize that there is no one right way to train."

 Take his tips for what they are, he says, but recognize that leg day is a sacred ritual for every serious bodybuilder.
 Give it the respect it deserves, and you'll earn a leg up on the competition.

 When you think of a typical workout, you probably imagine it primarily in terms of the work you're going to perform: movements, sets, and reps.
 Depending on the particular workout, the time it takes to finish could range from 45 minutes to two hours.
 Rather than focusing on a certain number of total sets, Ox looks at the time frame he has available and works backward.
 "If you can't effectively stimulate the muscle in about an hour, you're most likely not overloading the muscle," he says.